Burnt Shadows

 Burnt Shadows is a 2009 novel by Kamila Shamsie.
-It was shortlisted for the Orange Prize for Fiction and won the Anisfield-Wolf Book Award for fiction.
+It was shortlisted for the Orange Prize for Fiction and won the Anisfield-Wolf Book Award for Fiction.

 Plot synopsis

 In four sections, Burnt Shadows follows the intersecting histories of two families, beginning in the final days of World War II in Japan, following to India on the brink of partition in 1947, to Pakistan in the early 1980s, and then to New York in the aftermath of 9/11 and Afghanistan in the wake of the ensuing US bombing campaign.

 In the prologue, an unidentified prisoner finds himself naked in a cell in Guantanamo, wondering: "How did it come to this?"
 The main story then begins in Nagasaki in 1945, with Hiroko Tanaka, a 21-year-old teacher-turned-munitions worker who is in love with the German Konrad Weiss.
 Their idyllic romance ends in tragedy, with a fatal flash that leaves Konrad a "burnt shadow" on the ground, and indelibly sears the birds on Hiroko's kimono into the skin of her back.
 In search of new beginnings, Hiroko travels to Delhi.
 She stays with Konrad's half-sister, Ilse, now known as Elizabeth, and her husband, James Burton.
 She begins to learn Urdu with Burton's clerk, Sajjad Ashraf, with whom a relationship blossoms, to the Burtons' disapproval.

-With the partition of India, Hiroko's world turns upside down once again, and she finds a new life in newly-created Pakistan.
+With the partition of India, Hiroko's world turns upside down once again, and she finds a new life in newly created Pakistan.
 In Karachi, Hiroko and Sajjad's son Raza is born.
 He meets a CIA operative, who is none other than Harry Burton, Ilse and James' son.
 Ilse has meanwhile reclaimed her Identity, divorced James, and moved to New York.
 Raza finds himself, naively, swept up into the jihadist movement in Afghanistan.
 When she loses Sajjad as well, Hiroko moves to New York to be near Ilse.
 Though the women have not seen each other in decades, they find themselves deeply bound to each other.

 Harry has meanwhile extracted Raza from his unsought extremist associations, and instead, offers him a career in the private security/intelligence sector.
 The parallel convergence of the families in New York and Afghanistan is the foundation from which both tragedy and support arise.
-Above ground zero, as she once stood over her destroyed home city, Hiroko becomes attached to Harry's daughter Kim, and meets an Afghani taxi driver who becomes a key player in the dramatic events that follow.
+Above ground zero, as she once stood over her destroyed home city, Hiroko becomes attached to Harry's daughter Kim, and meets an Afghan taxi driver who becomes a key player in the dramatic events that follow.